 DO NOT link to your P2P profile.

-Just my personal opinion, but linking your clients to your profile on voices dot com is stupid.
+Just my personal opinion, but linking your clients to your profile on voice123 is stupid.
 They already like you, and you're putting them one click away from other choices?
 Lots of other choices?

 Keep an eye on NEohioPAL.